inducer/loopy/doc/tutorial.rst

    MissingDefinitionError: temporary variable 'tmp' gets used in subkernel 'rotate_v2_0' without a definition (maybe you forgot to call loopy.save_and_reload_temporaries?)

 This happens due to the kernel splitting done by :mod:`loopy`.
-The splitting happens when the instruction schedule is generated.
+The splitting happens when the statement schedule is generated.
 To see the schedule, we should call :func:`loopy.get_one_scheduled_kernel`:

    >>> knl = lp.get_one_scheduled_kernel(lp.preprocess_kernel(knl))